-A full statement of faith is provided in the catalog and on the church website, but here are some convictions that shape the type of training that we will offer students who come to prepare here at Hawaii Baptist Institute.
+A full statement of faith is provided in the catalog and on the church website, but here are some convictions that shape the type of training that we will offer students who come to prepare here at Hawaii Baptist College

 The Fundamentals of the Faith

 We stand unapologetically for the fundamentals of the faith.
-We are a fundamentalist Bible Institute.
+We are a fundamentalist Bible College.
 Sadly, the liberal media uses the term “fundamental’ to refer to extremist and terrorist groups, but that is really not an accurate use of the term.
 The term simply means basic or foundational.
 One might talk about the fundamentals of baseball, and by that we mean the basic skills and rules necessary to have a real baseball game.
 Similarly, the fundamentals of our faith are the basic tenants of our faith that cannot be compromised without taking away from what Christianity really is.
 The fundamentals are essential to our salvation and to our faith.
 There are five fundamentals of the faith which are essential for Christianity.

 1. The Deity of our Lord Jesus Christ (John 1:1; John 20:28; Hebrews 1:8-9).

 2. The Virgin Birth (Isaiah 7:14; Matthew 1:23; Luke 1:27).